This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Pie Crust

-These step-by-step photos and instructions help you visualize how to make a pie crust for one small pie.
+These step-by-step photos and instructions help you visualize how to make a mini pie crust.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare the Dough: Begin by combining all the ingredients in a small bowl.
-Once mixed, transfer the dough onto a piece of plastic wrap.
-Flatten it into a disc shape and wrap it thoroughly with the plastic wrap.
-Allow it to chill in the refrigerator for about 20 minutes.
+1. Prepare the Dough: Combine the ingredients in a small bowl.
+Once the dough comes together, transfer it onto a piece of plastic wrap.
+Shape it into a disc, wrap it tightly, and refrigerate for 20 minutes.

-2. Roll Out the Dough: After the dough has sufficiently chilled, unwrap it and place it between two sheets of parchment paper.
-Using a rolling pin, gently roll the dough into a small, round circle.
+2. Roll Out the Dough: After chilling, unwrap the dough and place it between two sheets of parchment paper.
+Roll it into a small circle with a rolling pin.

 a ball of dough on a piece of parchment paper.